The Pegasus (Star Trek: The Next Generation)

 "The Pegasus" is the 164th episode of the syndicated American science fiction television series Star Trek: The Next Generation, the 12th episode of the seventh season.
-It was written by Ronald D. Moore and directed by series cast member LeVar Burton (Chief Engineer Geordi La Forge).
+It was written by Ronald D. Moore and directed by series cast member LeVar Burton.

-Set in the 24th century, the series follows the adventures of the crew of the Federation starship USS Enterprise-D. In this episode, the Enterprise attempts to recover the Pegasus, a Federation starship that contained experimental technology of vital strategic importance, a Federation cloaking device, and was also the first starship posting of Enterprise first officer Commander William Riker (Jonathan Frakes) when he left Starfleet Academy.
+Set in the 24th century, the series follows the adventures of the crew of the Federation starship USS Enterprise-D. In this episode, the Enterprise attempts to locate the Pegasus, a Federation starship that contained experimental technology of vital strategic importance, a Federation cloaking device, and was also the first starship posting of Enterprise first officer Commander William Riker (Jonathan Frakes) when he left Starfleet Academy.

 Plot

 The Enterprise is ordered on a priority mission to collect a member of Starfleet Intelligence: Admiral Erik Pressman (Terry O'Quinn), former Captain of the USS Pegasus, where Will Riker (Jonathan Frakes) first served after graduating from Starfleet Academy.
 Pressman informs Captain Jean-Luc Picard (Patrick Stewart) and Riker that intelligence has located the Pegasus in the Devolin system near the Romulan Neutral Zone.
-Though it is presumed destroyed, Pressman orders the Enterprise to ideally recover the ship's remains, or destroy them to prevent them from falling into the hands of the Romulans if necessary.
+Though it is presumed destroyed, Pressman orders the Enterprise to either recover or destroy the ship in order to prevent its capture by the Romulans.
 In private, Riker attempts to discuss the events aboard the Pegasuss last mission and questions Pressman's intentions, but Pressman instructs Riker to remain silent until the mission is completed.

 In the Devolin system, the Enterprise encounters a Romulan Warbird, clearly searching for the Pegasus as well.
 Picard and Sirol (Michael Mack), the Romulan commander, acknowledge each other's presence, creating a tense situation.
 Though the Enterprise sensors locate the Pegasus buried in a large fissure in an asteroid, Picard orders them to move on to lure the Romulans away.

 Picard asks Riker privately about the Pegasus.
 Prior to the assumed destruction of the vessel, there was a mutiny.
 Riker says that when the Pegasus warp core overloaded, several officers took up arms against Pressman, fearful that the Captain was out of control.
-Riker pulled his weapon in the Captain's defense, but they were overwhelmed and barely got to the emergency lifeboats.
-Shortly after they ejected from the crippled ship, the explosion occurred.
-Picard reads a portion of the Judge Advocate General's report suggesting that the surviving officers and crew are involved in a cover-up and further investigation is warranted.
+Riker went to his Captain's defense, Pressmen and Riker then left the ship using the escape pods.
+Shortly after they ejected from the ship, an explosion occurred.
+Picard reads a portion of the Judge Advocate General's report suggesting that the surviving officers and crew were involved in a cover-up and further investigation is warranted.
 Picard informs Riker that the aforementioned investigation never happened and that the report was buried by Starfleet Intelligence.
-Riker tells Picard that he is under Pressman's orders not to discuss the matter.
+Riker informs Picard that he is under Pressman's orders not to discuss the matter.
 Picard acknowledges that since, as a captain, he cannot order Riker to disobey an admiral's orders, he will have to trust Riker to not let Pressman put the Enterprise at unnecessary risk.
-Picard then tells Riker, "If I find that that trust has been misplaced, then I will have to reevaluate the command structure of this ship."